shionaB/DV-Assgmnts/README.md

-Trials of minor works for familiarization and experience.
+Trials of small works for familiarization and experience.